crayola-eater/typescript-game/README.md

-# A basic shooting game where you play against other players.
+# A basic shooting game where you play against other AI players.

 This was an exercise in: